 What is discrimination?

-Discrimination occurs when an employer intentionally treats one employee differently from another when the two are similarly situated and the treatment is based on race, color, age, national origin, religion, sex, disability, or EEO activity.
-This is called disparate treatment.
+Discrimination occurs when an employer intentionally treats one employee differently from another when the two are similarly situated and the treatment is based on race, color, age (40 and over), national origin, religion, sex (including gender identity and sexual orientation), disability, protected genetic information, or reprisal for prior EEO activity/opposition to discrimination.
+This type of discrimination is called disparate treatment.

 Discrimination can also occur when an employment decision is based on neutral factors and has an adverse impact on a protected group.
-This is called disparate impact.
+This type of discrimination is called disparate impact.

 Who is protected by the laws prohibiting discrimination?

-All individuals are protected based on their race, color, national origin, sex, age, religion, disability, protected genetic information or prior participation in the EEO process.
-Although discrimination on the basis of sexual orientation and parental status are not covered by Title VII, they are prohibited by executive orders and Treasury's rules of conduct.
+All employees and applicants for employment are protected based on their race, color, national origin, sex, age, religion, disability, protected genetic information or prior participation in the EEO process/opposition to discrimination.
+Although discrimination on the basis of parental status is not covered by a federal statute, it is prohibited within the federal government by Executive Order 13152.

 What is retaliation?